-After all data are entered in Watt dialog, select one or few surfaces and press Render or button.
+After all data are entered in Watt dialog, select surfaces and press Render or button.

 Calculation time depends on number of selected surfaces, level of sensors details and model's complexity.

-When results are imported, selected surface will have appropriate false colors and Palette and Report dalogs will be opened.
+When results are imported, selected surfaces will have appropriate false colors and Palette and Report dalogs will be opened.

 Since version 8.0, DL-Light uses a calculation cache algorithm.
 It automatically detects if a surface requires recalculation or if a previous result can be reused.
 By default, the cache keeps the information of the last 10 calculations (value configurable in the preferences).